KristiyanDinev/DevNotes/security/cors_corp_csp_explained.md

-# Web Security: CORS, CORP and CSP
+# Web Security: CORS, CORP, CSP and CSRF

+**How These Security Mechanisms Work Together**

+- **CORS** - controls which origins can access your API or server resources
+- **CORP** - controls whether your resources can be loaded or embedded by other origins
+- **CSP** - controls what content can be loaded and executed on your page

 ## Cross-Origin Resource Sharing (CORS)
 CORS is a security feature that controls which websites can access resources on your server.